-During the meeting held on 25 June 2020, the RC resolved to recommend to the Board that the remuneration package for all the Executive Directors in respect of the FYE 2021 remain unchanged as per the FYE 2020 and that no bonus payment be proposed in respect of FYE 2020.
-The decision is made based on various considerations, including but not limited to the outbreak of Covid-19 pandemic, the prospect of the Company and the adequacy of remuneration to retain and/or motivate the competent Directors and Senior Management.
+During the meeting held on 25 August 2021, the RC resolved to recommend to the Board that the remuneration package for all the Executive Directors in respect of the FYE 2022 remain unchanged as per the FYE 2021 and that no bonus payment be proposed in respect of FYE 2021.
+The decision is made based on various considerations, including but not limited to the pro-longed Covid-19 pandemic, the prospect of the Company and the adequacy of remuneration to retain and/or motivate the competent Directors and Senior Management.